 Particulars of the Offer (2) Market Maker Reservation Portion QIBs (1) Non Institutional Applicants Retail Individual Investors Number of Equity Shares available for allocation Up to 39,200 Equity Shares Not more than 3,69,600 Equity Shares.
 Not less than 1,11,200 Equity Shares Not less than 2,60,000 Equity Shares Percentage of offer Size available for allocation 5.03% of the offer Size Not more than 50% of the Net Offer being available for allocation to QIB Bidders.
 However, up to 5% of the Net QIB Portion will be available for allocation proportionately to Mutual Funds only.
 Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining QIB Portion.
-The unsubscribed portion in the Mutual Fund Portion will be added to the Net QIB Portion Not less than 15% of the Net Issue Not less than 35% of the Net Issue Basis of Allotment (3) Firm Allotment Proportionate as follows (excluding the Anchor Investor Portion): (a) Up to [●] Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; and (b) Up to [●] Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above.
-Up to [●] Equity Shares) may be allocated on a discretionary basis to Anchor Investors of which one-third shall be available for allocation to Proportionate Proportionate
+The unsubscribed portion in the Mutual Fund Portion will be added to the Net QIB Portion Not less than 15% of the Net Issue Not less than 35% of the Net Issue Basis of Allotment (3) Firm Allotment Proportionate as follows (excluding the Anchor Investor Portion): Up to 1,48,800 Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above.
+Up to 2,20,800 Equity Shares) may be allocated on a discretionary basis to Anchor Investors Proportionate Proportionate Mode of Bid Only through the ASBA process.

-Domestic Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor Investor Allocation Price Mode of Bid Only through the ASBA process.
 Only through the ASBA process (except for Anchor Investor) Only through the ASBA process.
-Through ASBA Process through banks or by using UPI ID for payment Mode of Allotment Compulsorily in der naterialized form Minimum Bid Size 39,200 Equity Shares in multiple of 800 Equity shares Such number of Equity Shares and in multiples of 800 Equity Shares that the Bid Amount exceeds ₹200,000 Such number of Equity shares in multiple of 800 Equity shares that Bid size exceeds Rs 2,00,000 [•] Equity Shares in multiple of 800 Equity shares so that the Bid Amount does not exceed Rs 2,00,000 Maximum Bid Size 39,200 Equity Shares Such number of Equity Shares in multiples of 800 Equity Shares not exceeding the size of the Net Offer, subject to applicable limits Such number of Equity Shares in multiples of 800 Equity Shares not exceeding the size of the offer (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of 800 Equity Shares so that the Bid Amount does not exceed Rs 2,00,000 Trading Lot 800 Equity Shares, however the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations 800 Equity Shares and in multiples thereof 800 Equity Shares and in multiples thereof 800 Equity Shares and in multiples thereof Terms of Payment Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
-In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (4) Mode of Bid Only through the ASBA pr rocess (except for Anchor In vestors)
+Through ASBA Process through banks or by using UPI ID for payment

+Mode of Allotment Compulsorily in dematerialized form Minimum Bid Size 39,200 Equity Shares in multiple of 800 Equity shares Such number of Equity Shares and in multiples of 800 Equity Shares that the Bid Amount exceeds ₹200,000 Such number of Equity shares in multiple of 800 Equity shares that Bid size exceeds Rs 2,00,000 Such Equity Shares in multiple of 800 Equity shares so that the Bid Amount does not exceed Rs 2,00,000 Maximum Bid Size 39,200 Equity Shares Such number of Equity Shares in multiples of 800 Equity Shares not exceeding the size of the Net Offer, subject to applicable limits Such number of Equity Shares in multiples of 800 Equity Shares not exceeding the size of the offer (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of 800 Equity Shares so that the Bid Amount does not exceed Rs 2,00,000 Trading Lot 800 Equity Shares, however the Market Maker may accept odd lots if any in the market as required under the SEBI ICDR Regulations 800 Equity Shares and in multiples thereof 800 Equity Shares and in multiples thereof 800 Equity Shares and in multiples thereof Terms of Payment Full Bid Amount shall be blocked by the SCSBs in the bank account of the ASBA Bidder (other than Anchor Investors) or by the Sponsor Bank through the UPI Mechanism, that is specified in the ASBA Form at the time of submission of the ASBA Form.
+In case of Anchor Investors: Full Bid Amount shall be payable by the Anchor Investors at the time of submission of their Bids (4) Mode of Bid Only through the ASBA pr cocess (except for Anchor In vestors)

 This Offer is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time.
-For further details, please refer to "Offer Structure" on page 207 of the Red Herring Prospectus.
+For further details, please refer to "Offer Structure" on page 207 of the Prospectus.